 Of course, this methodology will help us to significantly reduce the storage quantity.
 Often this data ends up being useless anyway and the fear exists that the company will waste thousands of dollars storing data that they almost certainly will never use.

-It makes absolute sense to divide the processing between the Industrial Edge and the centralized MindSphere MDP.
-The goal is to process the data that is needed quickly close to the device, in use cases that need immediate action and where response time is essential, e.g. quality selection or corrective actions in machine applications.
+It makes absolute sense to divide the processing between the Industrial Edge and the centralized manufacturing data platform (MDP).
+The goal is to process the data that is needed quickly close to the device, in cases that need immediate action and where response time is essential, e.g. quality selection or corrective actions in machine applications.
 In such applications, there is no way that data could be send to the centralized MDP, processed and the response sent back in less than 100ms.

 But one important thing has be considered with edge computing and looked at more closely.
 Edge computing does not store data in long term, it eventually gets deleted, which isn’t conducive to big data analytics and business models as DaaS (Data-as-a-Service) or AaaS (Analytics-as-a-Service).

-In LDF we are going to create purpose-built Industrial Edge computing-based applications in each plant in combination with the MDP more than 30 plants will be connected to to form a fully integrated data network.
+We are going to create purpose-built Industrial Edge computing-based applications in each plant in combination with the MDP more than 30 plants will be connected to form a fully integrated data network.

 In this context, edge computing will not replace cloud computing via a manufacturing data lake nor vice versa, but the two approaches will complement each other.
 To state that edge computing will displace cloud computing is like saying a PC would displace a data center.

 It will provide data scientists and analysts with the possibility to proof hypothesis and look for correlations and patterns, as well as enabling business and service user, shop floor engineers and technicians to explore data, define shop-floor relevant use cases and create reports by their own.

 This approach of combining edge with cloud computing will allow scalability of IoT projects at a far lower cost than with traditional cloud methods, and will maintain the scalability and democratization of data.